-Basic math suggests if you want to lose one pound of body fat in a week (a sustainable goal for some), you need to create a caloric deficit of 500 calories a day: either through consuming 500 fewer calories, burning 500 more calories, or a combination of the two.
+Basic math suggests if you want to lose one pound of body fat in a week (a sustainable goal for some), you need to create a caloric deficit of 500 calories a day.
+We can get there by:

-When you consume fewer calories than you burn consistently, your body will have to start pulling from your stored fat to complete daily functions.
+When you consistently consume fewer calories than you burn, your body will have to start pulling from your stored fat for its energy needs.

 Aka weight loss.

 Let’s imagine that your TDEE is 2,500.
 This means you’d want to consume around 2,000 calories a day to lose around a pound per week.